-Meanwhile, Tony was staring towards the end of the corridor.
+Meanwhile, Tony was staring blankly towards the end of the corridor.
 The small square window opposite the bedroom door perfectly framed the circular full moon, but the imperfections on the glass warped its glow into a web of illuminated ribbons.

 Tony rolled up the sleeve of his t-shirt and examined the wound on his forearm for what must have been the fifth time that evening.
-The area which had, less than two hours ago, been raw and red was now beige and brittle; he could feel the tightness of the skin when he flexed his wrist, but all pain— in fact, all feeling— had disappeared altogether.
+The area which had, less than two hours ago, been raw and red was now beige and brittle; he could sense the tightness of the skin when he flexed his wrist, but all pain— in fact, all feeling— had disappeared altogether.

 Tony felt a pang in his chest as he remembered that Dave had--

 an identical wound.
 He felt as if he wanted to start tearing at his own flesh in anger, but he forced himself to remain calm as he rolled his sleeve back down to cover the mark.